Wondering what the best way to learn Chinese characters is? No wonder. Learning Chinese is complex enough and a lot of that is down to the characters.

 For example, the radical 少 (shǎo), meaning “few” or ‘little” – shows up in:

 - 沙 (shā), which shares only the same initial “sh” sound,

 - 炒 (chǎo) – “to stir-fry” – which shares only the same vowel sound and tone.

 So, to reliably indicate pronunciation, we use the romanisation system used above, called Pinyin.
 More on that in a second.

 Hanyu Pinyin is a romanisation system developed for Mandarin in the 1950s, that represents the sound of each character.

-Basically, it's a way of writing Chinese using the latin characters common to most Western European languages, so that learners can read and pronounce words in Chinese before they're learned to understand Chinese characters.
+Basically, it's a way of writing Chinese using the latin characters common to most Western European languages, so that you can read and pronounce words in Chinese before you've learned to understand Chinese characters.